pschaus/book_lepl1402/source/part6.rst

 Functional programming refers to a programming paradigm that emphasizes the **use of functions and immutable data** to create applications.
 This paradigm promotes writing code that is easier to reason about, and that allows for better handling of concurrency.

 While Java is not a pure functional language like Haskell, it offers many features that can be used to write more functional-style code.
-Functional programming in Java encourages the use of pure functions that do not have side effects, i.e., that avoids changing state of the program.
-Java 8 introduced features to support functional programming, primarily through the addition of lambda expressions, of the ``Stream`` API, and of functional interfaces.
+Functional programming in Java encourages the use of pure functions that have no side effect, i.e., that avoid changing the state of the program.
+Java 8 introduced features to support functional programming, primarily through the addition of functional interfaces, of lambda expressions, and of the ``Stream`` API.

 Nesting classes